-Online video now accounts for 50 percent of all mobile traffic and up to 69 percent of traffic on certain networks.
-(Bytemobile Mobile Analytics
+- Online video now accounts for 50 percent of all mobile traffic and up to 69 percent of traffic on certain networks.
+(Bytemobile Mobile Analytics Report)

-More than 85 percent of marketers have reported that they plan to increase their mobile advertising budgets in the near future.
-(Association of National
+- More than 85 percent of marketers have reported that they plan to increase their mobile advertising budgets in the near future.
+(Association of National Advertisers and MediaVest)

 Armed with these talking points you can convince anyone of the value of video marketing.
 If you need backup, give me a shout.

-A version of this article first appeared on the Supercool Creative blog.
+A version of this article originally appeared on the Supercool Creative blog.

 This article first appeared on Ragan.com in April 2013.